 This was not the first film adaptation of Alraune.
 There were at least two, if not three adaptations of Alraune made in 1918.
 One version of the movie, which was called Alraune, die Henkerstochter, genannt die rote Hanne (“Alraune, the hanged man’s daughter, who is called Red Hanne”), distributed in the US as Sacrifice, was not really based on Ewers’ novel.
 It took the book’s basic premise, relocated it in the Medieval period and built a very different story around it.
 The film was directed by Hungarian director Eugene Illes, who spent most of his career in the German film industry.
 Alraune remains his best remembered work.
 While not available for public consumption, an intact print of this movie does exist.

 The second version of Alraune has been the focus of much debate, to the point that even the masterminds at the Classic Horror Film Board are confused.
 Conventional wisdom has it that this was one of the last Hungarian films directed by Mihaly Kertész, who along with Alexander Korda and Mor Ungerleider was one of the creators of Hungarian cinema.
 The movie was produced for a small company called Phoenix Films, where Kertész was head of production.
 Kertész left for Germany in 1919, when the Hungarian film industry was nationalised under the short-lived Hungarian communist rule, which was overthrown by the far-right in 1920.
 Under the name Michael Kertész he rose to some prominence in Germany with quasi-biblical epic blockbusters, like Sodom und Gomorrha (1922) and The Moon of Israel (Die Slavenkönigin, 1924).
 These German blockbusters attracted the interest of Arthur Warner at Warner Brothers, who brought Kertesz to Hollywood, where he again changed his name, this time to the one he is internationally known for: Michael Curtiz.
 Curtiz, of course, directed films like Mystery of the Wax Museum (1933), Captain Blood (1935), Charge of the Light Brigade (1936), Angels with Dirty Faces (1938), The Adventures of Robin Hood (1938) and of course Casablanca (1942) and Mildred Pierce (1945).
-He directed in every conceivable genre, including sci-fi, and made two classy low-budget sci-fi/horror thrillers in Hollywood: Doctor X (1932) and The Walking Dead (1936).
+He directed in every conceivable genre, including sci-fi, and made two classy low-budget sci-fi/horror thrillers in Hollywood: Doctor X (1932, review) and The Walking Dead (1936, review).

 Now, confusion has arisen in some circles over the fact that some advertising material has the film credited with another director, named Edmund Fritz.
 There’s also mentions in trade literature from the time of an Alraune film being directed by someone called Fritz Ödön.
 This has led to speculations that yet a third Alraune film was either filmed or at least planned in 1918.
 The fact of the matter is that Edmund Fritz was nothing more than the Germanised version of the name Fritz Ödön, so these are one and the same.
 Edmund Fritz is something of a mystery to film buffs — Alraune is his only directorial credit, and his only other credits are as an actor in German films from the early thirties, where he appeared with his singing group Fritz Edmund’s Singing Babies.
 Turns out that Edmund was a cabaret performer and director in Budapest, in the same circles, it turns out, that lead actress and singer Rózsi Szöllösi moved about in.